INVASION OF THE BODY SNATCHERS (1956)

 There's something about 1940s and 1950s small-town America I find very appealing, and especially the idea of evil lurking beneath the innocent surface, as in 'Shadow of a Doubt' or 'Blue Velvet' for example.

-Or you can enjoy it as a gripping and exciting story, with several memorable scenes, notably the discovery of pods in a greenhouse, the protagonists Miles and Becky being chased by the entire town, or the chilling moment when Miles kisses Becky and realises she too has been replaced and is no longer the woman he loves.
+Or you can simply enjoy it as a gripping and exciting story, with several memorable scenes, notably the discovery of pods in a greenhouse, the protagonists Miles and Becky being chased by the entire town, or the chilling moment when Miles kisses Becky and realises she too has been replaced and is no longer the woman he loves.

 Comments